What is a Notice Period? Everything you need to know

 • Holiday Entitlement: Discussing with their employer how any accrued but unused holiday will be handled.
 This could be taken during the notice period or paid out as part of the final salary.

-• Final Salary and Benefits: Ensuring clarity on the final salary payment and any outstanding benefits or bonuses owed.
+• Final Salary and Benefits: Ensuring clarity on the final salary payment and any outstanding benefits such as payment for unused holiday or bonuses owed.

 Understanding and negotiating these entitlements can help ensure a smooth financial transition.